 1. Data granularity and complexity: Collecting data frequently would increase the size of the TS dataset.
-However, it is essential to consider that higher-frequency data collection might be costly and does not necessarily add value to ML forecasting.
-In addition, as more data is collected, more complex ML models will have to be used . nTSA rule of thumb is to assess the frequency and timeframe of the data collection based on the specific process being evaluated.
-For example, collecting data every hour in soil moisture forecasting could introduce noise compared to data collected daily.
-The frequency of data collection should aim to capture cyclic behaviors associated with dry and wet patterns, as well as day and night variations.
-Figure 1 shows a soil moisture TS with data collected hourly and daily.
-For the TS with data collected hourly, requires the most relevant cyclical frequencies in the data increases, and more complex models or preprocessing techniques would be needed. sAlso, depending on the type of soil and irrigation system, the hourly data could or not apport significant information (e.g., a micro-irrigation system in sandy soil could benefit from daily data, but a center pivot system in clay soil might not get as many benefits.
+However, it is essential to consider that higher-frequency data collection might be costly and may not necessarily add value to ML forecasting.
+As more data is collected, the complexity of ML models required to process it also increases.
+The minimum number of data points in a TS can be related to the number of parameters an ML must consider.
+TS with multiple cycles or repetitions would be preferable to those derived from multiple sites but with only one cycle or repetition.
+For instance, in an irrigation management experiment where data is collected using soil moisture sensors for one month with three irrigations per week, collecting data every minute might not improve ML forecast compared to data collected every 15- 30 minutes.
+However, TS with a higher number of irrigation events, such as data spanning one year, could potentially improve the forecast.
+Furthermore, consider the scenario where TS data is obtained from 12 sensors at different locations.
+Although it provides the same amount of data as a single time series of 12 months, it might present distinct challenges for ML forecasting.
+Figure 1 shows a TS with data collected at different frequencies or timesteps.
+For the TS with more frequent data collection (upper graph in Fig 1), identifying trends per watering cycle requires more complex ML models.
+Conversely, The TS with lower frequency but more irrigation cycles shows more visible trends.

 Figure 1.
-Comparison of the same soil moisture TS (1 year) observed with two granularity levels (detail levels): hourly data (upper panel) and daily data (bottom panel).
+Comparison of volumetric water content time series collected from a single soil moisture sensor (1 year).
+Upper panel: data points collected every hour.
+Lower panel: data points collected every day.

-Machine Learning Algorithm complexity: Different ML algorithms have different data requirements.
+2. Machine Learning Algorithm complexity: Different ML algorithms have different data requirements.
 Some algorithms require more data to generalize effectively, while others can perform well with smaller datasets.
 Deep learning algorithms, such as Recurrent Neural Networks (RNN) and Convolutional Neural Networks (CNN), typically require larger datasets due to the number of parameters that need to be learned.
 However, they are capable of learning more complex structures.
 On the other hand, simpler algorithms, such as some decision trees with simple parameters, require less data but are usually limited to handling simpler data structures (Brownlee, 2018, 2022).
-Before selecting the ML, a literature review could help guide the most common ML used for the process studied and their respective data requirements.
+Before selecting the ML, a review of published literature could help guide the most common ML used for the process studied and their respective data requirements.
 When there is limited data, splitting TS sets for ML training, validation, and testing can be challenging.
 Insufficient data for validation can result in overfitting, where the model performs well on training data but fails to generalize to new data.
 Coming back to the example with the soil moisture sensors given in the previous section, training the model with data collected hourly for only one month (i.e., three weeks of data for training and one week for testing) might mislead and let it think that an extreme event that rarely occurs is expected every week.
 Figure 2 shows an overview of data management for an ML application.
 Such protocols include data-splitting (where an 80-20% training-testing ratio is commonly used), cross-validation (which for TS is a recursive splitting of the training set into subsets of training and validation using either rolling windows or expanding windows), and benchmarking are necessary for an appropriate ML forecast.
 Limited data can make challenging these protocols.

 Figure 2.
-A flow chart of the multiple processes of the training and testing process in ML for forecasting tasks.
-The diagram points out the the different stages of this process and its relationship with the data.
+A flow chart of the ML training and testing processes for forecasting tasks.
+The flow chart shows the overall data split requirements for these processes.